Rachel Carson Center for Environment and Society

 The center awards fellowships to doctoral and post-doctoral scholars from a variety of countries and disciplines in the fields of Environment and Society.

-The call for applications for October 2024 is now closed.
-Deadline was 28 February 2024.
+The call for applications for April 2025 has ended on 15 October 2024.

 All fellows are expected to spend their fellowship in residence, to work on a major project, to attend the weekly lunchtime colloquium, and to present their project at the Center.
 Please note that for all fellowship types, the RCC does not sponsor field trips or archival research.